minhtran-q/hibernate-knowledge/README.md

   <summary>Modifying</summary>
   <br/>

-  When you use the UPDATE statement, it requires an additional @Modifying annotation.
+  When you use the `UPDATE`/`INSERT` statement, it requires an additional @Modifying annotation.

   ```
     @Query("UPDATE Author SET firstName = :prefix || firstName")